vivek007sharma/Leaflog/README.md

 Backend:
 - FastAPI
 - TensorFlow/Keras (for deep learning model)
 - NumPy, PIL (for image processing)
+- Cors (for handling multiple localhost)

 Other Tools:
 - Uvicorn (for running FastAPI server)